default-output-block.skip-main

 Te Ahu and Turanga: Manawatū Turanga Highway map.
 Photo: Waka Kotahi

-The new road is built over the sacred tīpuna maunga Ruahine, which the mana whenua representatives granted to Waka Kotahi.
+The new road is built over the sacred tīpuna maunga Ruahine, with mana whenua representatives granting access to Waka Kotahi.

-Harris said after the sacrifice made it was a “slap in the face” adding the tolls.
+In light of that permission, Harris said it was a “slap in the face” adding the tolls.

 “We’ve opened up our maunga to the destruction that’s happened upon it over the last years to create a new safe and durable road for our community,” she said.

-In early 2017 a major slip left SH3 through the Manawatū Gorge impassable, so many in the area had to take more dangerous alternative routes.
+In early 2017 a major slip left the state highway through the Manawatū Gorge impassable, forcing many in the area to take more dangerous alternative routes.

 “We have lost whānau over the last eight years as they’ve been forced to use unsafe roads.
 We’ve paid, we’ve already paid and you’re going to make us pay yet again.
 Again it’s just disbelief, hōhā," Mullins said.